Body Image and Eating Disorders

 It is possible to drop the struggle with food and your body and live a life that is rich, full, and aligned with your deepest values.
 You can get unstuck from the relentless shame, liberate your mind and body, and move towards what matters to you.

-I work best with those seeking freedom from dieting.
+I work best with those seeking freedom from dieting and chronic body anxiety.
 I support people with a wide range of food and body image issues, including:

 - Body Shame